PRANAVK3004/INTEL-UNNATI-PROJECT/README.md

 - **Sustainability Tracking**: Carbon footprint and environmental impact
 - **Customer Integration**: Direct customer access to manufacturing data

-## 🤝 Contributing

-We welcome contributions from the manufacturing and technology communities!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest improvements.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments